-25. Performance Measures - Stakeholder Satisfaction

-Purpose: To monitor and evaluate stakeholder satisfaction

-with programs and services.

-Policy: The main contact with a government for many stakeholders is through the programs and services it provides.
-It is important for the City to be aware of and respond to stakeholder percentions of these and respond to stakeholder perceptions of these programs and services.
+- 25. Performance Measures Stakeholder Satisfaction - Purpose: To monitor and evaluate stakeholder satisfaction with programs and services. - Policy: The main contact with a government for many stakeholders is through the programs and services it provides.
+It is important for the City to be aware of and respond to stakeholder perceptions of these programs and services.
 Stakeholder perceptions of the quality of public services is an important factor in their overall perception of the City and their level of confidence in the City's decision-making.